top of page

 Table of Contents

-Research shows that women can lose up to 20% of their bone density in the five to seven years surrounding menopause.
-Because bones weaken gradually, many women are unaware that bone loss is happening until a fracture occurs.
+Research shows women can lose up to 20% of their bone density in just the five to seven years surrounding menopause.
+That's a significant amount, and it often happens without any symptoms.
+For a lot of women, the first sign is a fracture.

-Globally, osteoporosis affects millions of postmenopausal women, making it one of the most common chronic conditions associated with aging.
+Globally, osteoporosis affects millions of postmenopausal women, making it one of the most common chronic conditions that comes with aging.
+But it's not inevitable.
+And that's the part I really want you to hold onto.

 How Fast Do Women Lose Bone During Menopause?